Residents return home as Brian Head fire reaches 60 percent containment

 Five Mile and Three Mile Roads are closed.
 Highway 143 is closed from the cemetery in Parowan to Brian Head and from the intersection of Highway 148 and 143 to Panguitch Lake.
 Mammoth Creek Road is closed from Mammoth Creek to the north, with no access to 143.
 The Dixie National Forest has an area closure on lands north of Highway 14.
 Maps of the closure area are posted at InciWeb.

-The Iron County Sheriff’s Office announced in a tweet that SR 143 will be open from Brianhead to Panguitch Lake at noon Sunday.
+The Iron County Sheriff’s Office announced in a tweet that state Route 143 will be open from Brian Head to Panguitch Lake at noon Sunday.

 Click on photo to enlarge it, then use your left-right arrow keys to cycle through the gallery.